Xetibo/ReSet-Doc/sections/literature.typ

 + "Get rid of half the words on each page, then get rid of half of what is left."
   - Steve Krug @krug\
   This defines unnecessary information on a page or application.
 Everything that the user does not care about should be omitted.
+One should note however that this does not imply removal or omitting of _features_, instead only showing users a certain feature when they need it.
+Gnome uses the same concept when creating applications, keeping the overall application simple, but powerful when needed.

+  The downside of this approach can be a too simple application, meaning the _powerful when needed_ part does not always apply.
+Compared to KDE applications, gnome is often considered to be simpler, but also less configurable, and in large part this is correct.

 #subsubsection("Plugin System")
 As read on NullDeref @nullderef, there are multiple ways to create a potential